-Mark Wahlberg is an American Navy Seal on a dangerous mission in Afghanistan.
-He and his comrades are up on a mountain under such heavy fire that the only way they can survive is to jump off a cliff, bouncing off rocks and trees as they fall and roll hundreds of feet or more.
-Wahlberg lands on his butt right next to a rattling rattlesnake.
-(Rattlesnakes are always rattling in movies - it's the law.
-It looks like an Arizona Black Rattlesnake -which is native to where the film was shot in the mountains of New Mexico.)
+This movie is based on a book by Marcus Luttrell, the lone survivor of a dangerous four-man Navy Seal mission in Afghanistan.
+Mark Wahlberg plays Luttrell.
+During a debriefing before the mission, rattlesnakes are mentioned as a possible hazard the team might encounter.
+(Even though there are no rattlesnakes in Afghanistan.)
+During the mission, Luttrell and his comrades are ambushed up on a mountain.
+They are under such heavy fire that the only way they can survive is to jump off a cliff.
+They bounce off rocks and trees as they fall and roll hundreds, maybe thousands of feet.
+Wahlberg/Luttrell lands on his butt right next to a rattling rattlesnake.
+(Rattlesnakes are always rattling in movies - it's the law.)
 But he doesn't pull out his gun and kill it.
-He just rolls over away from it and we never see the snake again, as if he knows that there is no need to kill every rattlesnake you see.
+That might give away his position.
+He just rolls over away from it, and we never see the snake again.
 At that moment, the snake is the least of his worries.
-(Or maybe he knows that rattlesnakes are only found halfway around the world from Afghanistan.)
-Either way, kudos to the film for letting the snake alone.

 The snake appears to be an Eastern Diamond-backed Rattlesnake, which is not native to Afghanistan, and not native to the mountains of New Mexico where the film was made.
 That means it wasn't a snake they found while filming and decided to put in the movie, it was a snake they went out of their way to hire, bring to the set and add to the scene.